 Here’s our top six suggestions we found helpful to keep my mother-in-law living independently.
 Sometimes helping someone aging in place just means a weekend installing safety bars near toilets or stairs or installing a ramp to help with safe mobility.
 A senior guest writer gave her suggestions here.

 Grieving lost opportunities with grandparents.

 Recently one of my grandparents passed.
+(Here’s my tribute to my other grandmother who passed away in the same year.)
 Grief is an interesting thing because I mostly grieved the lost opportunity of getting to know her.
 For a variety of reasons I’d only seen her a handful of times throughout my life.
 She would send birthday and Christmas cards when I was a child.
 I don’t have any memories of being able to play with her.